SvenNomm/SCN-1/TRAINING.md

 - Here, the effective batch size = `--nproc_per_node` * `--batch_size` * `--update_freq`.
 In the example above, the effective batch size is `8*128*4 = 4096`.
 Running on one machine, we increased `update_freq` so that the total batch size is unchanged.

-To train other stcnet variants, `--model` and `--drop_path` need to be changed.
+To train other sconvnet variants, `--model` and `--drop_path` need to be changed.
 Examples are given below, each with both multi-node and single-machine commands:

 <details>
 <summary>
-stcnet-S
+sconvnet-S
 </summary>

 Multi-node
 ```
 python run_with_submitit.py --nodes 4 --ngpus 8 \
---model stcnet_small --drop_path 0.4 \
+--model sconvnet_small --drop_path 0.4 \
 --batch_size 128 --lr 4e-3 --update_freq 1 \
 --model_ema true --model_ema_eval true \
 --data_path /path/to/imagenet-1k \